Online Therapy FAQ: What to Know About Virtual Counselling in Canada

 Can I do Online Therapy on a Phone or Tablet?

-Is My Privacy Protected, and Will Everything Be Confidential in Online Therapy?
+Is My Privacy Protected?
+Will Everything Be Confidential in Online Therapy?

-Blue Sky Learning prioritizes the privacy and security of information.
-Mental health professionals are obligated to use platforms compliant with PHIPA, PIPEDA, and other laws that govern the confidentiality of medical records in their region.
+Privacy in online therapy is a top priority.
+Blue Sky Learning uses platforms compliant with PHIPA, PIPEDA, and other health laws that govern the confidentiality of medical records.

 What Are the Downfalls of Virtual Therapy?

-Limited Body Language Cues: In-person settings allow therapists to observe mannerisms and body language, which can provide valuable insights.
-This nuance can be harder to gauge in a virtual context, especially for clients who struggle with verbal expression.
+Limited Body Language Cues: In-person settings allow therapists to observe mannerisms and body language.
+Some nonverbal communication can be harder to read online.

-Internet Connection Issues: Technical problems can disrupt sessions, necessitating a backup plan, such as switching to phone or text formats.
+Internet Connection Issues: Keep a backup plan ready, such as switching to phone sessions.

-Technological Difficulties: While online therapy doesn't demand a high level of tech proficiency, it does require you to be comfortable using devices.
-If complications arise, phone sessions can serve as a simpler alternative.
+Technological Difficulties: While online therapy doesn't demand a high level of tech proficiency, comfort with devices may be helpful, though phone sessions can be arranged.

 Are Online Therapy Sessions Covered by Insurance?

-Some plans cover registered therapists, registered social workers, or psychologists, while others only cover select categories.
+Coverage varies by provider.
+Some plans cover registered therapists, social workers, or psychologists.
+Confirm with your insurance about your therapist’s credentials and covered formats.
 Additionally, ensure that your chosen therapist is willing to accept your insurance.

 How Should I Prepare for an Online Therapy Session?